liet-git/bbc-bias/README.md

 ## Analysis

+### Overview of dataset

-In ```./data/metadata/summary.csv``` we have all the articles collected from the creation of the topic, until 2023-11-04, with the following columns:
+In ```./data/summary_20231113.csv``` we have all the articles collected from the creation of the topic, until 2023-11-13 (please refer to 'latest update date' at the top of this page), with the following columns:
 * date: date of article
 * href: reference to news/topic url part of whole url
 * text: the span texts of the article, containing all the text in list format